By Harry Medved and Bruce Akiyama, co-authors of Hollywood Escapes: The Moviegoer's Guide to Southern California's Great

-Oscar Nod: LITTLE MISS SUNSHINE (Best Supporting Actor Winner Alan Arkin)
+Oscar Nod: LITTLE MISS SUNSHINE (two Oscars including Best Supporting Actor Alan Arkin)

 Named after Tuburcio Vasquez, the famed Mexican bandit who used this spooky desert backdrop as his hiding place, Vasquez Rocks are the strange rock formations that can be seen along Highway 14 (the Antelope Valley Freeway) in northern Los Angeles County.
 Its most famous appearances include TV's Star Trek, Blazing Saddles, Bill & Ted’s Bogus Adventure, Short Circuit and as the modern Stone Age family community of Bedrock in 1994's The Flintstones.
 The rocks can be glimpsed during a road trip scene in Little Miss Sunshine.
 Nearby movie ranches include Melody Ranch, seen in Quentin Tarantino’s Oscar-winning Django Unchained and the site of the annual Santa Clarita Cowboy Festival.

 Oscar Nod: BEAU GESTE (1939 Art Direction Nominee)

 Paramount Pictures bought this expansive Santa Monica Mountains parcel in 1927 as a wilderness backlot.
 The first 3-D blockbuster, 1953's Bwana Devil, used these Malibu hills as an African jungle setting, but it's best-known for its still-intact Western town, which made numerous appearances as the towns of Sweetwater and Escalante in Season 1 of Westworld, and played a Colorado hamlet in the 1990s TV series, Dr. Quinn, Medicine Woman.
 The ranch is located just a few miles from the Kanan Road exit off the 101 Highway.